-Issue: C&WA asked Ofcom to resolve a regulatory dispute concerning the charges imposed by BT for connecting new customers to fully unbundled local loops during the period 16 December 2004 to 30 June 2006
+Issue: C&WA asked Ofcom to resolve a dispute under Section 185(1) of the Communications Act 2003 between C&WA and BT concerning the charges imposed by BT for connecting new customers to fully unbundled local loops during the period 16 December 2004 to 30 June 2006

-Relevant instrument: Ofcom resolved this dispute using its powers under Chapter 3 of Part 2 of the Communications Act 2003.
+Relevant instrument: Ofcom intended to resolve this dispute using its powers under Chapter 3 of Part 2 of the Communications Act 2003.

 2a Southwark Bridge Road

 According to C&WA, when it connected new customers to fully unbundled local loops during the period 16 December 2004 to 30 June 2006, it submitted a “new provide order” to BT, which required that an engineer visit each and every site in question to install a new line (hereafter referred to as the “new provide service”).

 The regulatory framework for the provision of the new provide service by BT was set out in Ofcom’s review of the wholesale local access market (see related items).
 As part of this review Ofcom set the following conditions which are relevant to this dispute:

 Condition FA1, which requires that BT provides network access on reasonable request, which shall occur as soon as reasonable practicable and on fair and reasonable terms, conditions, and charges.